Causes and Diagnoses

 Urologic conditions in women can have a variety of causes:

-- Prolapsed bladder: A “fallen” bladder can be the result of childbirth, hormonal changes, obesity, or straining when lifting, moving bowels or coughing.
+- Prolapsed bladder: A “fallen” bladder or uterus can result from childbirth, hormonal changes, obesity, hysterectomy or pelvic surgery, or straining when lifting, moving bowels or coughing.

-- Voiding dysfunction: This disorder is generally related to dysfunction of the nerves and muscles of the pelvic floor.
+- Voiding dysfunction: Dysfunction related to urination is generally related to dysfunction of the nerves and muscles of the pelvic floor.

 - Cysto-urethroscopy: Also known as cystoscopy, this test is used to examine the inside of the bladder and urethra.

-- Electromyography (EMG) testing: EMG testing determines if the nerves supporting the sphincter muscles are intact and that the muscles relax and contract as they should.
+- Electromyography (EMG) testing: EMG testing determines if the nerves supporting the sphincter muscles are intact, and if the muscles relax and contract as they should.

 - Post-void residual study: This determines how much urine remains in the bladder after urination.

-Womenshealth.gov* recommends keeping a bladder diary if you are experiencing loss of bladder control.
+Consider keeping a bladder diary if you are experiencing loss of bladder control.
 Sharing this information with your urologist can help with the diagnosis and treatment of your condition.
-For a day or two, keep track of these occurrences for each waking hour:
+For a day or two, keep track of these occurrences every hour while you are awake: